 Because pregnancy is a delicate matter, it is advisable to prepare fresh coconut milk at home rather than opting for canned coconut milk, no matter what the labels say.
 Plus, it is super easy to prepare, as enlisted below:

 A cup of coconut milk made from fresh coconut contains about 450 calories and 50 gm of all fats.
 It can be an exceptional energy booster, but people with weight issues should watch their intake.

 Coconuts in any form are good for the body, and coconut milk is no exception.
 During pregnancy, you should have food and drinks that provide benefits to you and your growing baby, and the benefits of coconut milk are enlisted below:

 Even though considered safe, canned coconut milk is not the best choice during pregnancy.
 This is so because pregnancy is a delicate phase of life and one must consume only fresh, healthy food and drinks to derive optimal nutritional benefits.
 Canned coconut milk is laced with additives that can cause harm to the mother or the growing baby.

-Though a number of nutritional benefits are attached with coconut water, but it is certainly not a medicinal cure for chronic and severe diseases.
+Though a number of nutritional benefits are attached to coconut water, but it is certainly not a medicinal cure for chronic and severe diseases.
 To summarize coconut water is a healthy drink, but it does not have all the so ‘hyped’ properties as claimed by people.
-It can be an healthy alternative and be substituted for aerated drinks and other liquids as it has better satiating benefits.
+It can be a healthy alternative and be substituted for aerated drinks and other liquids as it has better satiating benefits.

 You should always take fresh green coconut water and not buy the packaged one.
 Never make the folly of relying on whatever is mentioned on the label as it is not true.
 Pregnant women can drink coconut water but should not believe the popular myths attached to drinking coconut water.
 It is a hydrating drink, but not a magical potion.

 Read Also: Health Benefits of Lemon/Limes During Pregnancy